what’s wrong with my tomatoes? with dr. meg mcgrath

 A. It affects bee activity, or sometimes flowers will just abort.

 Q. Thank you, Meg.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the August 3, 2015 show using the player near the top of this transcript.
+Or play the Aug.
+3, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).